 In the article, Analogue modulation, we talked about amplitude modulation or AM.
 By varying the amplitude of the radio wave carrier with our message signal, m(t) we can transmit analogue information such as a voice signal.
 The result is a radio wave carrier, s(t) with amplitude fluctuations.

-If instead of a continuous signal we input voltage pulses, the result is a radio wave carrier with shifts in amplitude corresponding to the “HIGH” and “LOW” level in our signal.
+If instead of a continuous signal we input a bit stream, the result is a radio wave carrier with changes in amplitude corresponding to the "HIGH (1)" and "LOW (0)" level in our signal.
 This is known as Amplitude Shift Keying or ASK.